 - Ireland – Summer

-- Israel and Palestine – Summer
+- The Hague and Brussels – Summer

 - U.S. National Parks – Maymester